7 Reasons to Teach Kids to Cook

 Will prepare them to one day, hopefully, cook for you.
 When they’re adults, they will come to your house and make you delicious food as you relax with a glass of wine.
 I know because this is what my brother and sister and I do for my mom.
 She is still a wonderful cook, but she doesn’t have to lift a finger if she doesn’t feel like it.

 The question now is, where to start?
-I’ll get to that next week with a game plan for putting your desire to teach the kids to cook into action.
-In the meantime, start by inviting them to help plan a meal this week.
+Start by inviting them to help plan a meal this week.
 Pour over a favorite cookbook, cooking website, or blog.
-Ask them to pick out a recipe and help write up a shopping list of ingredients.
+Ask them to pick out a recipe and help write up a shopping list of ingredients, and head here for 10 tips to get kids cooking.

 If you cook with your kids already, do tell.